Popular worldwide, neon saigns illuminate the night sky and attract people with warm and welcoming light.

 So, who better to help you discover the history of this super cool technology and find out who first invented neon signs!

-**While you are here, you might to take a look at this page where you can create a custom neon sign online.
+**While you are here, you might want to take a look at this page where you can create a custom neon sign online.

-A chemical reaction needs to take place in order to form neon gas.
+A chemical reaction needs to take place to form neon gas.
 The award for the first discovery of neon, argon, krypton, and xenon goes to Sir William Ramsay, a British physical chemist, and Morris Travers.

 Together they discovered a brand new gas element in 1898.
 Four years before, Ramsay had found argon and was the first person to isolate helium in 1895.

 The scientists froze argon using liquid air and then evaporated this to collect the gas produced.
 Then, using a high voltage, they collected the first sample of the gas.